silvanaMorera/docs-portfolio/README.md

   Created and maintained internal documentation using **MadCap Flare**, focused on standardizing knowledge base content and improving user comprehension across business units.

 - **Devlive** — Technical Writer
   Contributed to backend process documentation and internal educational materials.
-Implemented structured documentation systems using **Notion**, and authored conceptual and system-level docs for dev-focused audiences.
+Implemented structured documentation systems using **Notion**, and authored conceptual and system level docs for dev-focused audiences.

 ---